Noise Levels in Manassas Park, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 5,690 Manassas Park residents, or 38.4%, live above that level.
 By land area, 44.1% of Manassas Park is above 55 dBA.

 Average noise levels for Manassas Park residents, grouped by direction from the center of Manassas Park.
-Central Manassas Park carries the highest population-weighted average; Northern Manassas Park carries the lowest.
-Just 35% of residents in Northern Manassas Park live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Central Manassas Park.
+The highest population-weighted average is in northwestern Manassas Park; the lowest is in eastern Manassas Park, where just 18% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Manassas Park